 The corporate Immunity Quotient (cIQ) under employee wellness initiatives is yet another unique programme that drives the focus of working professionals and their families on preventive health.
-Through the medium of a holistic Pfizer Immunization Programme we have themselves and their families against flu and pneumococcal diseases proactively.
+Through the medium of a holistic Pfizer Immunization Programme we have enabled our colleagues to protect themselves and their families against flu and pneumococcal diseases proactively.
 These wellness initiatives have encouraged colleagues to prioritise their health and wellbeing and enabled leaders to support each individual on their teams through the different phases at work and